ExcelliumSA/APIGateway-Study/README.md

 $ curl -Lsk https://[DOCKER_HOST_IP]:8443/apimanui/api-manager | grep -ic "apiman"
 # Ensure that result of the command above is different from zero.
 # Otherwise, wait a few seconds, and relaunch the command...
+# If you only want to initialize the API Gateway without running the demo
+# then type: python import-config.py [DOCKER_HOST_IP]:8443
 $ bash run.sh [DOCKER_HOST_IP]:8443
 $ exit
 PS> docker-compose down